Thursday, 24 November 2022

 She had about nine bracelets and bangles, consisting of chains and padlocks, the Major's miniature, and a variety of brass serpents with fiery ruby or tender turquoise eyes, writhing up to her elbow almost, in the most profuse contortions.
 (William Makepeace Thackeray, A Book of Snobs)

 In Hampstead, you must wear sports attire in the morning.
 Around lunchtime, change into something seasonally appropriate.
 Gay couples wear matching sunglasses.
 Gentlemen, if it’s warm then you may wear your jumper over your shoulders like an 80s catalog model.
 Jeans are acceptable as long as they are accompanied by either a Ralf Lauren Polo shirt or a long-sleeved shirt without a tie.
 Ladies, long coats in autumnal colours are more than acceptable over either a jersey dress or jeans and a shirt that coordinates with your partner...
-No matter what the age of your small human their outfit must cost between £50 and £500, no exceptions if your little human is not appropriately clothed then your family will be marched up to the tube station and sent to Edgware.
+No matter what the age of your small human their outfit must cost between £50 and £500, no exceptions.
+If your little human is not appropriately clothed then your family will be marched up to the tube station and sent to Edgware.
 (Via Facebook, paraphrase.
 Is this person really talking about Hampstead?
 Ralf Lauren?
 Catalog?)

 According to Drusilla Beyfus, in Lady Behave, 1956, when entertaining the Queen to lunch, women must wear white gloves.
 There was a complicated etiquette of when you took the gloves OFF (to eat finger food) and put them back ON...
 The Queen carried on wearing white gloves, probably because she had to shake a lot of hands.
 So that’s what she kept in her handbag – a spare pair!